vmoreira55/library-database-setup/README.md

 - Referential integrity ensured
 - Realistic test data to simulate library operations
 - Includes queries to analyze user behavior, book loans, and activity logs
+- The manage_loan stored procedure in PostgreSQL manages book borrowing and returning operations in a library, ensuring data integrity and applying essential validations.
+It verifies the existence of patrons and books, controls that a patron does not have multiple active borrowings of the same book, and when processing returns, calculates the corresponding late fees and fines.
+It also implements error handling to maintain database consistency.
 ---

 ## 🧑‍💻 Author